Menu

 Examples of trips taken in recent years that would fall into the Green category include Outward Bound in Austria/Germany and Swiss Adventure in St. Moritz, Switzerland.

-• Hike and overnight stay in a mountain hut for all boarding students
+• Hiking and staying in a Swiss mountain hut (all boarding students)

 • Sailing in Sardinia